Introduction : For many years our

 Discussion : The results of the

-prescrit study show that immobilization was
+prescrit study show that immobilization was the

-the only stressor that consistently
+only stressor that consistently suppressed

-suppressed drug-induced yawning.
-Chronic foot
+drug-induced yawning.
+Chronic foot shock and

-shock and swimming, on contrary, promoted an
+swimming, on contrary, promoted an increase or

-This effect was not due to the last stress
+not due to the last stress session, as shown by

-in which acute exposure to the latter
+results of Experiment 2, in which acute exposure

-frequency.
-Evidence from our and other
+of yawning frequency.
+Evidence from our and

-laboratories suggests that constant chronic
+other laboratories suggests that constant

-stress suppresses drug-induced yawning,
+chronic stress suppresses drug-induced yawning,

 regardless the modality of stress.
 Thus, PS